Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: Introduction

 \section{Introduction}

 This paper is an extension of \cite{K5}, where we proposed ``a more topological approach" to some classical inverse scattering problems.
-Here we take a similar view of the dynamics of the billiard maps.
-To validate this approach, we need to built some infrastructure that unifies different ``scattering" and ``billiard" areas of research under a single roof.
-This effort, in the spirit of ``Integral Geometry and Geometric Probability" by Santal\'{o} (\cite{S}, Chapter 19) and works of Vidal Abascal \cite{V}-\cite{V2}, is in the center of the present paper.
-We think that the circle of ideas in Stoyanov's paper \cite{St} is the closest to ours, although \cite{St} is focused on reconstructions of the \emph{trapping} regions from the billiard scattering data, and this paper deals with similar reconstructions from the scattering data of geometric invariants of \emph{non-trapping} metrics, both problems being the two sides of the same coin.
+Here we take a similar view of the geometry of scattering maps and of the dynamics of billiard maps.
+To validate our approach, we need to built some infrastructure in the land of traversing flows on general manifolds with boundary \cite{K1}, \cite{K2}, \cite{K7}.
+Then we employ this infrastructure to study the geodesic flows.
+This effort, in the spirit of ``Integral Geometry and Geometric Probability" by Santal\'{o} (\cite{S}, Chapter 19), and works by Vidal Abascal \cite{V}-\cite{V2}, is in the core of the present paper.

-Let us start with a brief review of different classes of vector fields on manifolds with boundary that occur in the paper.
+Before we describe our results, let us start with a brief review of different classes of vector fields on manifolds with boundary that occur in the paper (as a general reference, see \cite{K7}).
 Let $X$ be a connected compact smooth $(n+1)$-dimensional manifold with boundary.
 A smooth vector field $v$ on $X$ is called {\sf traversing} if it admits a {\sf Lyapunov function} $F: X \to \R$ such that $dF(v) > 0$ everywhere in $X$.

-By \cite{K1}, Corollary 4.1, the trajectories of a traversing vector field are homeomorphic to closed segments or to singletons.
-Conversely, by the same corollary, if all the $v$-trajectories are homeomorphic to closed segments or to singletons, the field admits a Lyapunov function, and thus is a traversing vector field of the gradient type.
+The trajectories of a traversing vector field are homeomorphic to closed segments or to singletons.
+Conversely, by \cite{K1}, Corollary 4.1, if all the $v$-trajectories are homeomorphic to closed segments or to singletons, then the field admits a Lyapunov function, and thus is a traversing vector field of the gradient type.

-In \cite{K1}, Definition 2.1, we introduced a class of vector fields on $X$ which we call {\sf boundary generic}.
-Such fields $v$ generate a nice {\sf Morse stratification} of the boundary $\d X$ by nested strata $\{\d_j X(v)\}_{j \in [1, n+1]}$ ($\d_1 X(v) = \d X$), which are smooth manifolds.
-In fact, $\dim(\d_j X(v)) = n+1 -j$.
-Each stratum $\d_{j+1}X(v)$ divides $\d_j X(v)$ into two compact domains, $\d_j^+ X(v)$ and $\d_j^- X(v)$.
-Boundary generic vector fields form an open and dense set in the space of all vector fields that do not vanish along the boundary \cite{K2}.